learnk8s/learnk8s.io/src/terraformAks/content.md

 To reach the port on a node, you need the node's IP address.

-Unfortunately, you can't reach the node's IP address directly because the it's private.
+Unfortunately, you can't reach the node's IP address directly because the IP is private.

 You're left with another option: using a Service of `type: LoadBalancer`.